Labrador vs Golden, The Battle of the Retrievers

 Both the Labrador and the Golden are descendants of working dogs.
-As such they need a fair amount of exercise to keep them happy.
+And as such they need a fair amount of exercise to keep them happy.

-Depending on the breed line you choose, i.e.Working line or show line you will need to adjust your dog’s exercise routine accordingly.
+Depending on the breed line you choose, i.e.working line or show line you will need to adjust your dog’s exercise routine accordingly.
 While working lines need more exercise than show lines, both are energetic dogs who enjoy a good run.

-As long as you provide additional mental stimulation for your dog.
-You should be aiming for a minimum of two hours of physical exercise a day.
-If you find that your dog is being destructive, uncooperative or just plain ‘naughty’ then try upping the exercise or provide more mental stimulation and see if it reduces the unwanted behaviour.
+If you find that your dog is being destructive, uncooperative or just plain ‘naughty’ then try upping the exercise or provide more mental stimulation as bored or under-exercised dogs often display unwanted behaviours.

-As all dogs are different some will prefer a much longer exercise period than others but an hour to begin with for an adult dog is a good guideline.
+However, as all dogs are different some will prefer a much longer exercise period than others.
+However, an hour as an absolute minimum for an adult dog is a good guideline.

 Ongoing Care – Grooming

 The Labrador is marginally easier to keep well groomed than the Golden Retriever.
-The Labrador has a wash and wear coat that needs to be brushed at least once a week to keep it looking good.
+Whereas the Labrador has a wash and wear coat that needs to be brushed at least once a week to keep it looking good.

-In contrast the Golden retriever should be groomed every day as their feathered fur is more prone to tangles.
-Most Goldens also need the tufts of fur between their toes trimmed to prevent any problems especially in the winter when the fur can become frozen.
+In contrast, the Golden retriever needs grooming every day to keep their feathered fur tangle free.
+What’s more, Goldens also need the tufts of fur between their toes trimmed to prevent any problems especially in the winter when the fur can become frozen.

 Both breeds are relatively heavy shedders.
-They will ‘blow’ their coats twice a year with some continuous shedding throughout the year.
-Grooming can help with the management of shedding and during heavy moulting, you can help both yourself and your dog by grooming them daily with an undercoat rake.
+In fact, they will ‘blow’ their coats twice a year with some continuous shedding throughout the year.

 At a Glance – Labrador vs Golden Retriever